Industrial Starches Market Size and Share

 Recent Industry Developments

-• July 2025: Brenntag Specialties and Royal Avebe expanded their starch distribution partnership into the United States, bringing Dutch potato starches and derivatives to North American food and nutrition markets for the first time, targeting bakery, dairy, meat-alternative, and confectionery segments
+• July 2025: Brenntag Specialties and Royal Avebe have extended their starch distribution partnership to the United States, introducing Dutch potato starches and derivatives to North American food and nutrition markets.
+This expansion focuses on the bakery, dairy, meat-alternative, and confectionery segments.

-• December 2024: Tate & Lyle announced a strategic partnership with BioHarvest Sciences to develop next-generation plant-based ingredient molecules using botanical synthesis technology, focusing on botanical sweetening ingredients with potential expansion into other areas
+• December 2024: Tate & Lyle has announced a strategic partnership with BioHarvest Sciences to develop advanced plant-based ingredient molecules utilizing botanical synthesis technology.
+The collaboration will initially focus on botanical sweetening ingredients, with potential expansion into additional areas.

-• November 2024: Tate & Lyle completed its USD 1.8 billion combination with CP Kelco, creating a global specialty food and beverage solutions business with >5,000 employees across 75 locations in 39 countries, significantly expanding capabilities in pectin, specialty gums, and hydrocolloids that complement existing starch portfolios
+• November 2024: Tate & Lyle finalized a USD 1.8 billion merger with CP Kelco, forming a global specialty food and beverage solutions company.
+The combined entity employs approximately 5,000 individuals across 75 locations in 39 countries.
+This merger significantly enhances capabilities in pectin, specialty gums, and hydrocolloids, complementing the existing starch portfolio.

 Table of Contents for Industrial Starches Industry Report